Raspibolt: replacing Bitcoin Core with Knots (v29.1)

 Installation

-• If you’re satisfied with the checksum, signature and timestamp checks, extract the Bitcoin Core binaries, install them and check the version.
+- If you’re satisfied with the checksum and signature checks, extract the Bitcoin Knots binaries, install them and check the version.

 $ tar -xvf bitcoin-$VERSION-aarch64-linux-gnu.tar.gz